Combinatorial Iterated Integrals and the Harmonic Volume of Graphs: Introduction

+Our approach to the unipotent Torelli conjecture is blocked by automorphisms of $(\ZZ\pi_1(\Gamma,v)/J^3,\tint)$ that preserve the cycles in $\rmH_1(\Gamma,\ZZ)$.
+These automorphisms prevent one from gluing isomorphisms in an inductive argument.
+We conjecture that the only automorphisms of the integration algebra come from legitimate automorphisms of a graph: \begin{conjecture} For a $2$-connected graph, the group $\Aut_{\cyc}\big(\ZZ\pi_1(\Gamma,v)/J^3,\tint\big)$ is nontrivial if and only if $\Gamma$ is a hyperelliptic graph and $v$ is a fixed point of a hyperelliptic involution. \end{conjecture} Because hyperelliptic graphs are so central to our story, we prove Theorem~\ref{t:hyperellipticity}, a potential-theoretic criterion for hyperellipticity that was part of an unsuccessful attempt to prove Conjecture~\ref{conj:hyperelliptic}.

+There are a number of questions that we would like to consider in the future.
+One should clarify the connection between our integration algebras and the tropical Ceresa classes of Corey, Ellenberg, and Li \cite{CEL20}.
+Also, the discrete geometric picture is lacking.
+The Torelli theorem for graphs was proved using Delaunay cells.
+Is there some unipotent analogue of Delaunay cells that will allow us to reconstruct a graph?

-Outside of combinatorics, we have three applications in mind.
-First, in joint work~\cite{KL:WIP} between the second named author and Daniel Litt, it is shown that the higher cycle pairing mediates among the various theories of iterated \(p\)-adic integration on curves, such as those developed by Vologodsky~\cite{Vol-integrals} and Berkovich~\cite{Ber-integrals}, generalizing the manner in which the tropical Abel--Jacobi map transforms between Berkovich--Coleman and abelian integration~\cite[\S3.5.2]{KRZB16}.
+We expect our combinatorial iterated integrals to have applications in number theory and Hodge theory.
+Indeed, they have already been used by Betts and Dogra \cite{BettsDogra} in their study of the \'{e}tale fundamental groupoid.
+In work~\cite{KL:WIP} in preparation between the second named author and Daniel Litt, it is shown that combinatorial iterated integrals mediate between the Berkovich~\cite{Ber-integrals} and Vologodsky~\cite{Vol-integrals} notions of $p$-adic integration on curves.
 This is related to work of Besser and Zerbes~\cite{BZ}, and has applications to the non-abelian Chabauty methods of Kim~\cite{Kim-Chabauty, Kim-survey}.
 See~\cite[\S6.5]{KRZB-Utah} for a related discussion.
-Second, the higher cycle pairing arises in the asymptotics of period integrals for variations of Hodge structures associated with truncated fundamental group algebras on a semistable family of curves, analogous the cohomological case as explained in~\cite[Proposition 13.3]{Griff-Bul} and~\cite[Theorem 6.6']{Sch-VHS}.
-Finally, the Unipotent Torelli Theorem provides a crucial step toward a unipotent Torelli-type theorem for stable curves, refining that of~\cite{CV11}, as an object closely related to the cycle pairing algebra appears in the weight zero part of the mixed Hodge structure on the truncated fundamental group of such a curve.
+Also, combinatorial iterated integrals arise in asymptotics of variations of Hodge structures associated with truncated fundamental group algebras on a semistable family of curves, analogous to the cohomological case as explained in~\cite[Proposition 13.3]{Griff-Bul} and~\cite[Theorem 6.6]{Sch-VHS}.

-Many of the constructions in this paper are inspired by Hodge theory.
-The higher cycle pairing is a combinatorial analogue of Chen's theory of iterated integrals~\cite{Che77}.
-Hain used this theory in~\cite{Hai-dR-I,Hai-dR-II}, generalizing work of Morgan~\cite{Mor78} and others, to put a mixed Hodge structure on truncations of the fundamental group algebra of complex algebraic varieties.
-See also~\cite{Hai85} and~\cite[Chapter 9]{PS-MHS}.
-The pair \((\ZZ\pi_1(\Gamma,v)/J^3,\int)\) is a combinatorial shadow of this mixed Hodge structure.
-Later, combined with work~\cite{Car-Ext,Car-Bowdoin} of Carlson on extensions of mixed Hodge structures, Hain~\cite{Hai85} and Pulte~\cite{Pul88} used the mixed Hodge structure on \(\ZZ\pi_1(X,x)/J^3\) to prove a pointed Torelli Theorem for pointed complex algebraic curves \((X,x)\).